eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

     ***Description:*** Order this catalog item provision a Virtual Machine on VMware vCenter

-    Check this box to make the Service Catalog Item visible in the Service Catalog.
+    Slide this box to make the Service Catalog Item visible in the Service Catalog.
 This remains unselected for Service Catalog Items which are still in draft mode or should only be used as a part of a Service Catalog Bundle:

-    ***Display in Catalog:*** Yes (check the box)
+    ***Display in Catalog:*** Yes (slide the box)

     The Service Catalog in which this Service Catalog Item should be listed: